There are so many different kinds of

 the focus on the singular training course, yet can still add up

-in price..just be sure to do your research as pricing will vary across
+in price..just be sure to do your research as pricing will vary

 different regions, countries and the centers themselves.